 4) Beyerdynamic DT 880 Edition – semi-open back

 It would be a big mistake not to include the Beyerdynamic DT 880 Edition in this list.

 For those who have never heard of Beyerdynamic before, this is a German brand founded in 1924 that has been making pro-grade audio equipment for almost a century.

 The DT 880 are the direct competitor to the Sennheiser HD 579 and HD 599.
 They have a lot of similarities, starting with the design and ending with the sound signature and quality.

-The Beyerdynamic DT 880 Edition are semi-open back headphones, so they leak a little sound and isolate a tiny bit better compared to the open design headphones.
+The Beyerdynamic DT 880 Edition are semi-open back headphones, so they leak less sound and isolate a tiny bit better compared to the open design headphones.

 Otherwise, I’d still wouldn’t use them in noisy environments, and especially outside.

 The DT 880 are available in 3 modifications with different impedance: 32 OHMs, 250 OHMs, and 600 OHMs.

 Unless you’re going to use headphones in a studio with higher-voltage pro/amplified equipment, I highly recommend going for the 32-ohm version.
 It will work best with consumer-grade devices such as mp3-players, laptops, and, in our case, digital pianos.